oxixes/nintendo-wiki/Dragons-Servers.md

 The dragons servers are responsible for managing e-licenses on the Nintendo Switch.
 An e-license carries the right to play a game, and is obtained by purchasing the game on the Nintendo eShop.

 The dragons servers take JSON-encoded requests and respond with JSON-encoding.
+The dragons servers only accept connections with a valid device certificate.

 * [Header](#headers)
 * [Methods](#methods)